 On September 6, 2013, the Tennessee Supreme Court issued a unanimous ruling in Lovlace v.
 Copley, relating to the modification of grandparent visitation orders.
 The court ruled that both parents and grandparents alike who seek to change or end court-ordered grandparent visitation must prove a material change in circumstances and that the change or end of visitation is in the best interests of the child.

-The Supreme Court reversed the Court of Appeals' judgment and reinstated the portion of the trial court's judgment which modified the grandparent visitation.
+The Supreme Court reversed the Court of Appeals' judgment and reinstated the portion of the trial court's judgment which modified the grandparents' visitation.
 The Court held that the legal burdens of proof and standards applied in initial grandparent visitation proceedings are different from those applicable to proceedings for modification and termination of grandparent visitation orders.
 The court reaffirmed prior court precedent holding that parents are presumed to have superior parental rights at the initial grandparent visitation proceedings.
-To defeat the constitutional preference initially given to parental decisions regarding grandparent visitation, the grandparent seeking visitation must prove that the denial of grandparent visitation would result in substantial harm to the child and that grandparent visitation would be in the child's best interests.
+To defeat the constitutional preference initially given to parental decisions regarding grandparent visitation, the grandparents must prove that the denial of visitation would result in substantial harm to the child and that visitation from grandparents would be in the child's best interests.